This is a short story I started but never finished

 “Why should I be afraid, is she this cruel and unjust tyrant who kills men who so much as look in her direction?”

-“Not quite, actually she is one of the least strict rulers in the land, she travels quite often and leaves a priest by the name of Tomas in charge, a friendly sort of bloke.”
+“Not quite, actually, she is one of the least strict rulers in the land, she travels quite often and leaves a priest by the name of Tomas in charge, a friendly sort of bloke.”

 “Then why should I just walk away?”

 “First off, any man who has tried to court has always mysteriously disappeared.
 Secondly, she is devoted to her beliefs and if you do not think like her she believes you are beneath her.
 She has no friends within the city walls save one, a dwarf by the name of Quinn.
 I have even heard that good nature fellow say a few harsh words about her.
-The only other people close to her live in Thornwood Keep, which is about a two-week ride away.
-For your own safety and sanity you should just forget about her.”
+The only other people close to her live-in Thornwood Keep, which is about a two-week ride away.
+For your own safety and sanity, you should just forget about her.”

 “My dear men, the Gods have stricken my heart with a disease that has no cure.
 I swear by it now I will leave this town with my beauty,” referring to Bethany and the diamond.

-“I hope you have led a fulfilling life Mikel.”
+“I hope you have led a fulfilling life, Mikel.”

 The dawn creeps into my room like an unwanted visitor.
 I try to cover my head with a thin sheet, but the light pierces through my flimsy shield.
-As I open my eyes and can see diamond from here.
+As I open my eyes and can see a diamond from here.
 I purposely chose this room just for that purpose, so every morning in which I have been lax the night before, I would be tortured by the site of the diamond shining down in all of its glory.
 I close the window shutters and go back to sleep.

 It’s been about two hours since my battle with dawn and I am finally preparing myself to go out and embrace the day.
 I head downstairs to the tavern and order two eggs over easy from the waitress.
 Then I sit back and rest my eyes, which are still in their early morning drowsy state.
-Something clatters down on the table in front of me as I notice that I have drowsed off.
+Something clatters down on the table in front of me and I notice that I have drowsed off.
 Barely opening my eyes I look down to where the noise had come from, my eggs, here are my beautiful eggs.
 It might just be a good morning after all.

 “Excuse me, Merchant”